Table of Contents

 Incorporate Consistent “Circles” and similar activities to model and building community

-Update Week at a Glance (WAG) to incorporate these expectations; monitor curriculum flows and WAG in each building for teacher lessons that incorporate culturally relevant materials and instruction.
+Update and monitor curriculum flows and Year at a Glance (YAG) in each building for teacher lessons that incorporate culturally relevant materials and instruction.

 What resources (Schedule, Space, Money, Processes, Individuals) are necessary to support these strategies?